Global Genotyping Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Advancements in genomic sequencing technologies have made it easier and more cost-effective to identify gene variants tied to disease risks and drug interactions.
 With genotyping being a foundational step in this analysis, the adoption of these technologies is expanding rapidly in both clinical and research settings.
 Additionally, governments and private investors are backing the move toward personalized healthcare models by increasing funding for genomics-based research and development initiatives.

 As public awareness of personalized healthcare grows and infrastructure continues to evolve, the integration of genotyping tools in routine clinical workflows is becoming more prominent.
-With support from policy frameworks and innovation-driven investments, the use of genotyping in precision medicine is set to experience sustained growth, driving new opportunities across global healthcare systems.
+With support from policy frameworks and innovation-driven investments, the use of genotyping in precision medicine is set to experience sustained growth, driving new opportunities across healthcare systems.

 Restraints